banner

 Setting Healthy Boundaries = Healthy Relationships

-Now that you are ready to start, your first step in practice will be to clarify your boundaries in each area – physical, emotional, financial, sexual, and time.
+Now that you are ready to start, your first step in practice will be to clarify your boundaries in each area – physical, emotional, financial, and time.
 Put them into writing to clarify them for yourself.
 Then, you can start setting boundaries and expectations with your partner.

 Here is how you can initiate that conversation on the ground rules: